 Freeze image: An input image that has been frozen, but not saved to memory.
-Still image: A fraeze frame that has been saved to memory as a file.
-Each file.
+Still image: A freeze frame that has been saved to memory as a file.
+Each file (still file) holds just one still image.

-- Still image: A freeze frame that has been saved to memory as a file.
-Each file (still file) holds just one still image. - Frame memory clip: A clip consists of a sequence of still images, which appears as a movie on playback.
+Frame memory clip: A clip consists of a sequence of still images, which appears as a movie on playback.
 In this manual this is also referred to simply as a "clip."
 The files (still files) constituting clips are referred to as a "clip file."